David P. Bourbeau

 Smith College Libraries, 2005

-Designed by Michael Russem at Kat Ran Press and printed by Wild Carrot Letterpress (letterpress), Oxbow Press (offset lithography) and Jon Goodman (photogravure frontispiece).
+Designed by Michael Russem at Kat Ran Press and printed by Wild Carrot Letterpress (letterpress), Oxbow Press (offset lithography) and Jon Goodman (photogravure frontispiece), all in Massachusetts, USA.

 I purchased this during a burst of obtaining work printed or designed by Michael Russem – a typographer of considerable talent.
 As it turned out, his typographic setting is just a small part of the editions merits, for its production involved a list of people that reads like a ‘who’s who’ of the finest among the Massachusetts area book making community.
 In addition to Russem’s typography, we have composition by the Bixlers, letterpress by Wild Carrot, offset litho by Oxbow and binding by Barbara Blumenthal, David P. Bourbeau and Stephanie Gibbs.
 Additionally, the deluxe copies feature a photogravure print by Jon Goodman.
 In bringing such talent together, Smith College produced a stunning edition that’s extremely difficult to fault.